Chicago Travel Costs: The Honest Budget Guide

 Budget day (~$42 excluding accommodation)

-Day total: ~$42 excluding accommodation — a genuinely excellent day in one of America’s great cities.
+Day total: ~$42 excluding accommodation — a strong day in one of America’s great cities, and cheaper than most people expect.

 Mid-range day (~$172 excluding accommodation)